“The use of my app is completely safe. It certainly falls into the lowest risk category.”– MDR probably sees it differently.

 1. Your app monitors a woman’s cycle to increase the likelihood of a wanted pregnancy. – Risk class I

 An increase of two risk classes, even if it is one and the same product?
 Yes, in fact, purpose makes an immense difference.
 Accordingly, you should first think carefully about what the intended purpose of your app should be.
 You may well adjust your purpose after you finish reading this article.
 Our article on the purpose statement describes the exact contents and helps you with the wording.
+Find out if your app is even a medical device in this article.

 Standalone, control software, and accessories